How to Recover Data from Mac Hard Drive to Windows PC: All the Methods

 • Create an image backup of your Mac drive and scan it with data recovery software on your PC

-To access your old Mac hard drive on Windows, connect your Mac drive to your PC using a disk enclosure.
-It’s a case-like adapter that allows you to connect your internal drive directly to a computer’s USB port and be accessed like an external drive.
+To access your old Mac hard drive on Windows, connect your Mac drive to your PC using a docking station or adapters.
 Then, you can download a third-party browsing or explorer tool that supports macOS file systems to access its data.

 Alejandro Santos